DworkinLab/Protocols/Recipes.md

 ## PBT (Triton-X)

 Use: PBS buffer with detergent.
-Detergent increases permeability of cell membrane (breaks wholes in cell membrane), to allow passage of small molecules (like antibodies).
+Detergent increases permeability of cell membrane (breaks holes in cell membrane), to allow passage of small molecules (like antibodies).

 ## PBTBS (PBT with blocking solution)